AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 For GPU computing, the `Paniikki Linux computer lab
 <http://usefulaaltomap.fi/#!/select/paniikki>`_ has GPUs in all
 workstations and various software.
 The instructions for :doc:`Aalto workstations <../aalto/linux>` apply there as well (mostly).
-The software on these machines is managed by the Science-IT team.
+Read the :doc:`Paniikki cheatsheet here <../aalto/paniikki>`.
+The software on these machines is managed by the Aalto-IT team.
 This is the place if you need to play with GPUs, deep learning, etc.

 The use of :doc:`Triton <../triton/index>` is primarily for research